ray0711/garmin_fit_generator/.junie/guidelines.md

 - Drag and drop:
   - Use explicit `cdkDragHandle` elements (e.g., a button with an icon) instead of making the whole row draggable.
   - Maintain keyboard focus styles and ensure draggable elements are reachable via keyboard.
+- use angular material components and icons where possible

 ## Services